devdumpling/beacon/docs/identity.md

 Event: 10:15 AM → session_id: "abc..." (same session)
 Event: 10:25 AM → session_id: "abc..." (same session)
 ```

+### localStorage Persistence

+Both IDs are stored in localStorage to survive page refreshes:

+- `beacon_anon_id`: The anonymous UUID (persisted forever)
+- `beacon_session`: JSON object `{id: "uuid", timestamp: 1234567890}`

+The session timestamp is updated on every SDK activity (track, identify, page).
+On page load, if the stored session is less than 30 minutes old, it's reused; otherwise, a new session is created.

 ## Database Schema